-If a headline’s level has no associated structuring command, or is below a certain threshold (see Export settings), that headline becomes a list in Texinfo output.
+If an Org headline’s level has no associated Texinfo structuring command, or is below a certain threshold (see Export settings), then the Texinfo export back-end makes it into a list item.

 * Controlling Screen Display :PROPERTIES: :ALT_TITLE: Display :DESCRIPTION: Controlling Screen Display :END: